eiimage/eiimage/COMPILE.md

 ### Windows users
 Depending on the compiler you want to use, you may need to run `cmake` or `cmake-gui` from a command line terminal with compilation environment variables pre-defined.
 For example, to help CMake finding MSVC compiler, you may have to run cmake in a 'Visual Studio Command Prompt'.
 This can be found in the Start menu.
 Compiling with MinGW can be achieved by running cmake from 'MinGW shell'.

-The CMake scripts shipped with INSAimage try to locate automatically all libraries and tools needed to compile it.
+The CMake scripts shipped with ImageINSA try to locate automatically all libraries and tools needed to compile it.
 But in some case, this is impossible because there is no common standard path were all libraries should be installed.
 To help CMake find needed libraries, you can set some variables when running cmake:

 - CMAKE_PREFIX_PATH will be used by CMake to serach for libraries needed.
 You can put local paths were some dependencies are stored.
 Use the separator of your OS (';' for Windows).
 Example: `-DCMAKE_PREFIX_PATH="C:/Program Files/GnuWin32";D:/libs/RandomLib-1.10-build`
 - \<libname\>_DIR can be used to help CMake finding a specific library